keelworks/KeelCompass/backend/README.md

 # KeelCompass Backend

-## Desciption
+## Description

-This is the backend part of KeelCompass prject built with Express.js.
+This is the backend part of KeelCompass project built with Express.js.

 ## Project Structure

 ```
 .
 ├── /node_modules/          # Installed packages